ga-wdi-lessons/angular-resources/readme.md

 ## You Do: Walkthrough of Current App (20 minutes / 0:20)

-> With the person next to you, take 15 minutes to walk through the following part of the lesson plan, up to the `Factories and Services` header.
+> With the person next to you, take 15 minutes to walk through the following part of the lesson plan, up to the `Factories` header.
 Read our descriptions of the different components.

 > We'll then take the next 5 minutes for questions.

 Run the below commands to clone this class' starter code.
 You will not be using the code you created in the `ui-router` class.